disorderedmaterials/dissolve/docs/examples/argon/step4b.md

 {: .step}
 > Change the entry for the Ar atom type from `Natural (bc = 1.909 fm)` to `36 (bc = 24.9)` {: .step}
->For sanity's sake, you may also want to change the name of the isotopologue to something like 'Ar36' (double-click on the name to do so)
+>For sanity's sake, you may also want to change the name of the isotopologue to something like 'Ar36' (double-click on the name, 'NewIsotopologue', to do so)
 {: .step}

 Now, we'll open up our [`NeutronSQ`](../../userguide/modules/neutronsq) module in a tab of its own.